libigl/libigl/tutorial/tutorial.md

 ### Global, seamless integer-grid parametrization [505]

-The previous parametrization methods where focusing on generating parametrization of surface patches, mainly aimed at texture mapping or baking of other surface properties such as normals and high-frequency details.
+The previous parametrization methods were focusing on creating parametrizations of surface patches aimed at texture mapping or baking of other surface properties such as normals and high-frequency details.
 Global, seamless parametrization aims at parametrizing complex shapes with a parametrization that is aligned with a given set of directions for the purpose of surface remeshing.
-In libigl, we provide a reference  implementation of the pipeline proposed in [#bommes_2009][].
+In libigl, we provide a reference  implementation of the pipeline proposed in the mixed integer quadrangulation paper [#bommes_2009][].

 The first step involves the design of a 4-RoSy field (sometimes called *cross* field) that describes the alignment of the edges of the desired quadrilateral remeshing.
 The field constraints are usually manually specified or extracted from the principal curvature directions.
 In [[Example 506](506_FrameField/main.cpp)], we simply fix one face in a random direction.